iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 Go to Settings > Messages and switch iMessage off.
 Wait 30 seconds.
 Switch it back on.

-iOS re-registers your phone number and Apple ID with Apple’s push servers on every toggle, which is the highest-yield fix in our experience.
+iOS re-registers your phone number and Apple ID with Apple’s push servers on every toggle, which makes this the highest-yield fix.
 Apple’s Set up Messages guide states that activation reaches out to the iMessage server to register your phone number and Apple ID for routing, so the toggle forces a fresh handshake.
-We saw re-activation complete in about 45 seconds on strong Wi-Fi, jumping to 2 minutes on spotty LTE.
+Re-activation usually completes in under a minute on strong Wi-Fi and takes longer on spotty LTE.

 #3.
 Enable Send as SMS